 Most of the THC in cannabis, though, spends its time tied up as tetrahydrocannabinolic acid, or THCA.
 When the plant is heated (commonly by smoking), THCA undergoes a reaction known as decarboxylation, in which it ditches its carboxyl group—the part of its structure that makes it an acid—in the form of carbon dioxide.
 After heating, you’re left with regular ol’ THC.

-When making a cannabis tincture or infusion, though, there’s no innate heating process to cause that decarboxylation (or “decarbing,” as it’s known in some circles), so it needs to be introduced beforehand.
-Generally, this is done by baking the cannabis in a low-temperature oven.
+When making a cannabis tincture or infusion, though, there’s no innate heating process to cause that decarboxylation (or “decarbing,” as it’s known colloquially), so it needs to be done beforehand.
+Generally, this is accomplished by baking the cannabis in a low-temperature oven.
 Warren “Cocktail Whisperer” Bobrow suggests giving it a few quick runs through the microwave in a turkey bag instead, as it doesn’t stink up your kitchen quite so powerfully.

 After that, the cannabis is macerated in a high-proof spirit, much like the first step in making homemade bitters.
 From there, it can either be used as a straightforward, infused base spirit, turned into bitters, added to syrups, or used to make any number of other ingredients.